jarviscanada/jarvis_data_eng_LiamGentile/README.md

 **Data Engineer, Jarvis Consulting (Nov.2021-present)**: Actively participated in an Agile/Scrum development environment.
 Implemented a Linux Node Monitoring Agent project.

 **Data Intern, Microdose Psychedelic Insights (Sep.2021-Nov.2021)**: Assisted in database design and improvements.
 Built an interactive map in Python to act as a company directory.
 Conducted research for conferences and updated the CRM.

+**Hockey Video Analyst, SportlogIQ (Jan.2019-Jan.2021)**: Facilitated and verified the creation of high-quality data for professional hockey games.
+Collaborated with various stakeholders to develop a deep understanding of the organization's hockey analysis logic.
+Awarded analyst of the month and consistently recognised for high performance in data collection and quality assurance.

 ## Education